 On the south bank of the River Teviot a large Auction Mart was to develop on the east side of the railway.

-After closure the station, locomotive shed, goods yard, sidings and viaduct were demolished.
+After closure of the line the station in 1969, locomotive shed, goods yard, sidings and viaduct were demolished.
 Track survived until around 1971 and the structures remained intact until 1974.
 A solitary loading bank remains in the north of the station site.

 Other railway and industry locations